AdobeDocs/marketo.pt-BR/help/marketo/product-docs/demand-generation/landing-pages/landing-page-templates/guided-landing-page-templates/template-17a.md

 # Modelo 17A {#template-17a}

-Clique com o botão direito do mouse em [baixar Modelo 17A](https://experienceleague.adobe.com/landing/marketo/lp-templates/template-17a.html)
+Clique com o botão direito do mouse em para [modelo de download 17A](https://experienceleague.adobe.com/landing/marketo/lp-templates/template-17a.html)

 ![](assets/image2015-8-17-15-3a13-3a9.png)